tahapek5454/Machine-Learning-With-Python/README.md

 # Machine-Learning-With-Python
-The aim of the project is to do data analysis and machine learning studies with Apache-Spark.
+The aim of the project is to do data analysis and machine learning studies with Python.

 # Datas
 You must set the data path according to your data path while execute codes